The best way to run a Flash update on your Mac

 How to uninstall Flash completely

-If you’re concerned about the security flows associated with your Adobe Flash Player, we’ll show you how to uninstall it from your Mac.
+If you’re concerned about the security flaws associated with your Adobe Flash Player, we’ll show you how to uninstall it from your Mac.

-Usually, uninstalling Flash can cause a bit of headache.
-But with CleanMyMac 3, you can remove Adobe Flash Player in a few clicks.
+Usually, uninstalling Flash can cause a bit of a headache.
+But with CleanMyMac X, you can remove Adobe Flash Player in a few clicks.
 Just follow these simple steps:

 Go to the Extensions in the sidebar.